-what is deadstock fashion? and, what does deadstock mean?
+what is fashion made with deadstock fabric? and, what does deadstock mean?

 myth debunked – what’s really happening…

-Dying, knitting, weaving, and printing require huge, complex machines.
+Dying, printing, knitting, and weaving, require huge, complex machines.
 Some ranges can take up entire city blocks, and take multiple people to operate.
-It takes a lot of man power to turn off the machines, clean them, set them up for the next fabric, and then run a new fabric.
-It is cheaper for mills to produce extra fabric that they plan to sell at a discount than to shut the machines off after the order is fulfilled.
+It takes a lot of manpower to turn off the machines, clean them, set them up for the next fabric, and then run a new fabric.
+It is cheaper for mills to produce extra of a fabric that they plan to sell at a discount than to shut the machines off after the order is fulfilled.

 "Western markets simply don’t matter as much as they used to.
 India produces twice as much clothing for its own consumers as it does for us.
 Fifty-six percent of the clothing produced in China is for the Chinese market.
 Both of those numbers are only going to grow." - Michael Hobbes for The Huffington Post

-If you are ok with this kind of environmental b.s. think about this - Deadstock fabric is sold for a heavy discount so mills can get rid of it, fashion companies then mark up the price under the “eco” or "vintage" label so they are doubly inflating their margins, and you the consumer are paying twice as much for a product that is half the quality.
+If you are ok with this kind of environmental b.s. think about this - available and dead fabric is sold for a heavy discount so mills can get rid of it, fashion companies then mark up the price under the “eco” or "vintage" label so they are doubly inflating their margins, and you the consumer are paying twice as much for a product that is half the quality.

 I literally walked through warehouse after warehouse of fabric, but, remember... there is a plan for all this